vedrankolac/threejs-path-tracing/README.md

 # parcel-threejs-boilerplate
-Boilerplate for a fast start with three.js
+Boilerplate for a fast start with `three.js` and `three-gpu-pathtracer`

 ### Requirements
 Node: v16.20.2